Our Greatest Wounds Are Goldmines

 At this point, I was still fairly unconscious that I was bent on alleviating global poverty in order to save others from having the financial rug pulled out from under them, like I did.

 Then it all came clear.

-As a result of my Father’s passing, I was hypersensitive when watching my girlfriends, who are artists, healers, and creative types, struggle financially and try to raise children without financial security.
-And because I had been self-employed since I was a teenager and learned so much about financial literacy to keep myself safe, I kept noticing that my girlfriends were building businesses based solely on their passions, gifts, and talents (which I love!), but without the requisite business skills necessary to create a profitable business for them and their families.
+As a result of my father’s passing, I was hypersensitive when watching my girlfriends, who were artists, healers, and creative types, struggle financially and try to raise children without financial security.
+Because I had been self-employed since I was 15 years old, and learned so much about financial literacy to keep myself safe, I kept noticing that my girlfriends were building businesses based solely on their passions, gifts, and talents (which I love!), but without the requisite business skills necessary to create a profitable business for them and their families.
 Out of this, my company, WINC (www.WomenInCommunity.com), and my life purpose, emerged.
-WINC showed me the vision of helping women build successful businesses that change their lives, their families’ lives, and ultimately, our communities and economies, all over the world.
+WINC showed me the vision of helping women build successful businesses as an economic development mechanism that changes their lives, their families’ lives, and ultimately, our communities and economies, all over the world.